Credit

 What if I Ignore a Court Order by a Credit Card Company?

 When you fail to appear in court, you will receive a default judgment, and the amount garnished can be up to 25% of your wages!
 This amount is the cap set by the Debt Collection Improvement Act of 1996.
 Depending on your state of residence, additional laws may be taken into consideration.
-Suppose your disposable earnings are not enough to satisfy the Outstanding debt payments.
+Suppose your disposable earnings are not enough to satisfy the outstanding debt payments.
 In that case, the credit card company may also be able to seize your personal assets.

 You may think that appearing in court is pointless if you are likely to lose the court case.
 However, there are defenses you may qualify for.
-For example, the statute of limitations on your unpaid balance may have expired.
-In that case, a judge may waive your court case.

 What if I Get a Wage Garnishment Order?
 Can a Credit Card Company Garnish My Wages?

 Suppose a credit card company summons you to appear in small claims court.
 In that case, a judge will make a verdict based on evidence provided by the credit card company.
 If you lose a court judgment, the judge can order a percentage of your earnings withheld by an employer.
-This percentage will be withdrawn every paycheck until the outstanding credit card debt is gone.
+This percentage will be withdrawn every paycheck until the outstanding credit card balance is gone.

 Wage garnishment is not limited to disposable earnings.
 Money can be taken out of your commissions, bonuses, and retirement programs.